 The most important components to your long-term satisfaction with your roofing system are:

 - Protective low slope roofing to shield your property from moisture damage

 - A qualified, experienced roofing team to install your low slope roof properly

 If your last roofing installation was not done correctly, have it inspected by a team of professionals to see if either roof repairs or replacement are the best solution at this time.
 Low slope roofing is long-lasting, yet can age prematurely if you don’t maintain it properly.
 Minor problems can become more complicated if left unaddressed.

 What Is a Low Slope Roof?

 A low slope roof is a roof that—according to the shingle manufacturers—isn’t steep enough to put shingles on it.
 Roof pitch indicates how steep your roof is, and a roof is low slope when its pitch is lower than 2:12—meaning your roof is less than 2 units (inches or feet) for every 12 horizontal units.
-Commercial buildings and multi-family units are often covered by low slope roofing.

 Maintenance is vital to keep your low slope roof in good working order.
 Address small holes and cracks as soon as you notice them.
 Get on a professional roof maintenance program with annual or biannual inspections to ensure your low slope roof achieves its maximum lifespan.